netgrif/petriflow.svg/CONTRIBUTING.md

-# How to contribute to Petriflow.js
+# How to contribute to Petriflow.svg

-Petriflow.js is a JavaScript library written in Typescript of Petriflow objects.
+Petriflow.svg is a JavaScript library written in Typescript of Petriflow objects for visual presentation as SVG elements.
 The library is for those who want to integrate Petriflow processes in their applications.

 The library is updated together with the Petriflow specification.